eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 - Control over the node bootstrapping process and customization of the kubelet are not supported.
 This includes the following fields: `classicLoadBalancerNames`, `maxPodsPerNode`, `taints`, `targetGroupARNs`, `preBootstrapCommands`, `overrideBootstrapCommand`, `clusterDNS` and `kubeletExtraConfig`.
+- No support for enabling metrics on AutoScalingGroups using `asgMetricsCollection`

 ## Note for eksctl versions below 0.12.0
 - For clusters upgraded from EKS 1.13 to EKS 1.14, managed nodegroups will not be able to communicate with unmanaged